Ismael Babouk

 Ismael Babouk (Бабук Исмаил; إسماعيل بابوق; 1841–1920) was a Circassian aristocrat that established the first mayoral council and held office as the first Mayor of Amman between 1909 and 1911.

 Early life

-Ismael Babouk was part of the first generation of Kabardian Circassians that resettled in Amman's ancient Roman ruins after leaving their homeland Circassia.
+Ismael Babouk was part of the first generation of Kabardian Circassians that resettled in Amman's ancient Roman ruins after being forced to leave from their homeland Circassia.
 The resettlement was the result of the Russo-Circassian War that took place in historical Circassia between 1763 and 1864, which roughly encompassed the major part of the North Caucasus and the northeast shore of the Black Sea.

 Ismael Babouk, after whom one of Amman's downtown streets was named, resided with siblings Kamel Babouk, Maher Babouk and Sawrat-Khan Babouk in 1885 on the Italian Hospital Street.

 Career

 Career in agriculture & livestock trading

 Ismael Babouk started his career in agriculture and raw agricultural land upon arriving in Jordan.
 He later expanded his work to include livestock trading between Syria, Palestine and Lebanon.